bondgh0954/complete_CICD_terraform/README.md

    terraform init
    terraform apply -auto-approve
    ```
-- The instance ID and public IP are captured for deployment.
+- The public IP is output which is set dynamically for deployment.

 ### 6. Deploy Application on EC2 Instance
 - The Docker Compose file is used to deploy the Docker container on the EC2 instance.